Dukha people: Reindeer use and management

 The Dukha begin training reindeer for riding when the reindeer (called dongor at this age) are two years old.
-Adults are too heavy for dongor, so it is usually the children’s job to train them.
+Adults are too heavy for dongor, so it is usually the children's job to train them.
+Children frequently learn to ride reindeer without saddles.
 Adults ride on hoodai (three-year-old reindeer) or older ones.
 They regularly ride on zari (castrated males).
 Special training is not necessary to train the reindeer as pack animals.
 The male reindeer usually carry loads weighing about 40 kg (88 lbs.), while females carry up to 30 kg (66.1387 lbs.).

-Reindeer pelts are used for making winter coats.
-Bags, mats for traveling, and shoes are also made from the skin.
-Material for shoes is taken from the skin on the reindeer's shin.

-Reindeer antlers are ingredients in traditional Chinese medicine and have been supplied to China since 1975.
-During the summer, the antlers are cut off.
-The reindeer’s two front legs are tied to one hind leg to make the animal fall.
-The Dukha cut the antlers with a small saw.
-Because reindeer cannot properly regulate their body temperature when they lose their antlers and easily become exhausted, pregnant female reindeer never have their antlers removed.
+The reindeer typically make trips every 2–10 weeks for nomadic tribes, and they make traversing the mountainous taiga regions much easier.
+Various parts of the reindeer are used to make essential items; for example, winter coats are made of reindeer pelts, while bags, traveling mats, and shoes are composed of skin.
+The antlers have been sold for decades for the creation of traditional Chinese medicine.
+They are also used to carve tools and as material for souvenirs.
+For these purposes, the antlers are cut off and harvested annually in early summer.
+After the reindeer is incapacitated by tying the two front legs to one hind leg, the antlers are sawed off.
+Pregnant female reindeer are excluded because antlers are essential to body temperature regulation.
+Additionally, the practice of cutting reindeer antlers has started to decline in recent years due to ethical concerns.